Understanding How CodeLLMs (Mis)Predict Types with Activation Steering: Background and Related Work

 \section{Background and Related Work}

 \paragraph{Classical type prediction and type inference}

-Type prediction is also known as type migration, and is distinct from type inference as found in languages such as OCaml and Haskell.
+Type prediction is distinct from type inference as found in languages such as OCaml and Haskell.
 In those languages, every variable is typed, even if the types are implicit~\citep{harper:xml}.
+In contrast, a gradually typed programming language allows programs to freely mix typed and untyped code, giving programmers more flexibility than traditional static typing affords~\citep{siek:gtlc,th:migration}.
+However, untyped code still needs to type-correct for the program to run correctly.
+With omitted or weak type annotations, type errors may not be caught until program execution.

-In contrast, gradual type prediction can change program semantics~\citep{phipps-costin:typewhich}.
-There is work on gradual type prediction that uses human-written constraints and constraint solvers~\citep{phipps-costin:typewhich,rastogi:gti,siek:gti,campora:migrating,henglein:scheme-to-ml,wright:soft-typing}.
+There is prior work on rule-based type prediction algorithms~\citep{phipps-costin:typewhich,rastogi:gti,siek:gti,campora:migrating,henglein:scheme-to-ml,wright:soft-typing}.
 But, these papers present algorithms for variations of the lambda calculus or simple functional languages such as Scheme, and have not been scaled to more complex, modern programming languages.

-\paragraph{CodeLLMs and fill-in-the-middle} CodeLLMs are capable of performing a variety of downstream tasks such as generating code from natural language, explaining code, generating tests, and more~\citep{nam2024using, schafer:testpilot}.
-Contemporary CodeLLMs are decoder-only transformers trained on vast amounts of source code~\citep{li:starcoder,code-llama,guo:deepseek}.
-The aforementioned models are also trained to \emph{fill-in-the-middle} (FIM)~\citep{bavarian2022efficient,fried:incoder}.
-FIM training does the following (1)~It splits $\approx50\%$ of training items into three chunks---prefix, middle, and suffix---of random lengths; (2)~It adds special tokens to the start of each chunk; and (3)~It reorders the middle chunk to appear last.
-The language modelling training objective remains unchanged.
-Thus FIM inference allows us to generate the middle chunk, conditioned on the prefix and the suffix (\cref{fim-example}).
-The resulting model can still be used for conventional left-to-right generation.

-\paragraph{Neural type prediction} We follow prior work in formulating type prediction as a fill-in-the-middle task ~\citep{yee:typeweaver,fried:incoder}.
-Within a program, a type annotation is semantically constrained by both the tokens that precede it and those that succeed it.
-For example, the type of a function argument is constrained by how the argument is subsequently used in the function body.
-FIM allows us to construct prompts for type prediction as next token prediction, moving both function body and signature to the prompt prefix.
-Prior work also includes finetuning smaller, specialized models for type prediction~\citep{hellendoorn:dlti,jesse:diversetyper,jesse:typebert,pandi_probabilistic_2021,wei:lambdanet}, but contemporary CodeLLMs outperform them.

-It is now well known that even the most capable CodeLLMs are sensitive to small variations in prompts~\citep{hooda2024large, tambon2024bugs}.
-Prior work uses a black-box approach to study this phenomena.
-In contrast, we investigate type prediction in depth using a whitebox approach, to shed light on the causes of this sensitivity.
-We further investigate editing internal model components to improve models' robustness against prompt variations.